 The third and last problem you may face is when the global-registration algorithm lacks enough data for accurate registration.
 It goes for the key edges in particular.
 We already have the sheet of paper as a background to fine-tune the tracking, so we can use it for registration as well.
 Just remember that the paper should have text or some other markings on it.

 Our makeshift scanning setup looks like this:

-- Scan1: capture a front part of the object and a part of the table (by "table" here we mean any colourful background that is sufficient for texture tracking).
+- Scan1: capture a front part of the object and part of the table (meaning any colorful background sufficient for texture tracking).

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.